department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

   // The subtitle (e.g. form number) of the form.
 Displayed on all pages, if there's also a title
   subTitle: '',

-  // Schema definitions to include on all pages.
-Can be overriden using definitions object in
+  // Schema definitions that can be referenced on any page.
+These are added to each page's schema
+  // in the reducer code, so that you don't have to put all of the common fields in the definitions
-  // page schema
+  // property in each page schema.
   defaultDefinitions: {},

   // Object containing the configuration for each chapter.
 Each property is the key for a chapter